Data Processing Addendum (Service Provider)

-2. Subject Matter, Nature, Purpose and Duration.
-Sections 2 through 6 of this DPA apply tothe processing of personal data relating to data subjects located in the European EconomicArea or the United Kingdom, or that is otherwise regulated by the GDPR, by the Companysolely on behalf of Client for the purpose of providing the Service (“EU Personal Data”).
-Asbetween the parties, (i) Client is a controller and the Company is a processor on behalf ofClient with regard to EU Personal Data or (ii) Client is a processor and the Company is asubprocessor on behalf of Client with regard to EU Personal Data.
-The subject matter andpurposes of EU Personal Data processing, type of EU Personal Data, categories of datasubjects, nature of the EU Personal Data processing, and Client’s data processinginstructions for the Company, are set forth on Exhibit A to this DPA and as otherwise asprovided in reasonable written instructions by Client to the Company from time to time.
-ThisDPA shall remain in effect, and the duration of the processing under this DPA shall continue,as long as the Company carries out EU Personal Data processing operations on behalf ofClient or until the termination of the Client Agreement (and all EU Personal Data has beenreturned or deleted in accordance with Section 3(g)).
-The following terms have themeanings given in the General Data Protection Regulation (EU) 2016/679 (“GDPR”):“controller”, “personal data”, “processor”, “data subject” and “processing”.
+Sections 2 through 6 of this DPA apply to the processing of personal data relating to data subjects located in the European Economic Area or the United Kingdom, or that is otherwise regulated by the General Data Protection Regulation (EU) 2016/679, or the General Data Protection Regulation (EU) 2016/679 as it forms part of UK law under the UK European Union (Withdrawal) Act 2018 (the “UK GDPR” and collectively the “GDPR”), by the Company solely on behalf of Client for the purpose of providing the Services (“EU Personal Data”).
+As between the parties, (i) Client is a controller and the Company is a processor on behalf of Client with regard to EU Personal Data or (ii) Client is a processor for a third-party controller and in those instances, the Company may be considered a subprocessor on behalf of Client with regard to EU Personal Data.
+The subject matter and purposes of EU Personal Data processing, type of EU Personal Data, categories of data subjects, nature of the EU Personal Data processing are set forth on Exhibit A to this DPA.
+This DPA shall remain in effect for the term of the TOS.
+The following terms have the meanings given in the General Data Protection Regulation (EU) 2016/679: “controller”, “personal data”, “processor”, “data subject” and “processing”.

 3. Processing Covenants.
 In processing EU Personal Data hereunder, the Company shall: